-An owner or operator is no longer required to maintain financial responsibility under this section for an underground storage tank after the tank has been properly closed or, if corrective action is required, after corrective action has been completed and the tank has been properly closed as required by section 22a-449 (d)-107 of these regulations.
+An owner or operator is no longer required to maintain financial responsibility under this section for an [underground storage tank] UST after the tank or piping [has] have been [properly] permanently closed in accordance with section 22a-449(d)-107 of the UST regulations or, if corrective action is required, after corrective action has been completed and the tank or piping [has] have been [properly] permanently closed [as required by] in accordance with section 22a-449(d)-107 of [these regulations] the UST regulations.

-(u) Bankruptcy or other incapacity of owner or operator or provider of financial assurance.
+- (u) Bankruptcy or other incapacity of owner or operator or provider of financial assurance. - (1) Within 10 days after commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming an owner or operator as debtor, the owner or operator shall notify the [Director of the implementing agency] commissioner by certified mail or other trackable mail service approved by the commissioner of such commencement and submit the appropriate forms listed in [subdivision 22a-449(d)-109 (r) (2) of these regulations] subsection (r) of this section documenting current financial responsibility.

-- (1) Within 10 days after commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming an owner or operator as debtor, the owner or operator shall notify the Director of the implementing agency by certified mail of such commencement and submit the appropriate forms listed in subdivision 22a-449 (d)-109 (r) (2) of these regulations documenting current financial responsibility. - (2) Within 10 days after commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming a guarantor providing financial assurance as debtor, such guarantor shall notify the owner or operator by certified mail of such commencement as required under the terms of the guarantee specified in subsection 22a-449 (d)-109 (g) of these regulations. - (3) An owner or operator who obtains financial assurance by a mechanism other than the financial test of self-insurance shall be deemed to be without the required financial assurance in the event of a bankruptcy or incapacity of its provider of financial assurance, or a suspension or revocation of the authority of the provider of financial assurance to issue a guarantee, insurance policy, risk retention group coverage policy, surety bond, letter of credit, or state-required mechanism.
-The owner or operator shall obtain alternate financial assurance as specified in section 22a-449 (d)-109 of these regulations within 30 days after receiving notice of such an event.
-If the owner or operator does not obtain alternate coverage within 30 days after such notification, he shall notify the Director of the implementing agency.
+- (2) Within 10 days after commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming a guarantor providing financial assurance as debtor, such guarantor shall notify the owner or operator and the commissioner by certified mail or other trackable mail service approved by the commissioner of such commencement as required under the terms of the guarantee specified in subsection [22a-449(d)-109(g) of these regulations] (f) of this section. - (3) Within 10 days after commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming a local government owner or operator as debtor, the local government owner or operator shall notify the commissioner by certified mail or other trackable mail service approved by the commissioner of such commencement and submit the appropriate forms listed in subsection (r) of this section documenting current financial responsibility. - [(3)] (4) An owner or operator who obtains financial assurance by a mechanism other than the financial test of self-insurance shall be deemed to be without the required financial assurance in the event of a bankruptcy or incapacity of its provider of financial assurance, or a suspension or revocation of the authority of the provider of financial assurance to issue a guarantee, insurance policy, risk retention group coverage policy, surety bond, letter of credit, or state-required mechanism.
+The owner or operator shall obtain alternate financial assurance as specified in [section 22a-449(d)-109 of these regulations] this section within 30 days after receiving notice of such an event.
+If the owner or operator does not obtain alternate coverage within 30 days after such notification, [he] the owner or operator shall notify the [Director of the implementing agency] commissioner in writing.